NoriSte/reactjsday-2019-testing-course/book/dom-elements-selection.md

 <i>File: <a href="../cypress/integration/examples/signup/signup-3.e2e.spec.js" target="_blank">cypress/integration/examples/signup/signup-3.e2e.spec.js</a></i>
 [include](../cypress/integration/examples/signup/signup-3.e2e.spec.js)

-Compared to the previous version, in case of failures related to the DOM elements, the test helps us to identify precisely what breaks 👍
+Compared to the previous version, in case of failures related to the DOM elements, the test helps us to identify precisely what does not work (if it's related to the DOM elements) 👍